BlueTeo91/RS_2GSimulator/README.md

   git push origin master

-2 ) comments on in any case the code
+2 ) ALWAYS!!! comment the code

-2 ) if you do not know how to use GitHub read the Wiki, or ask XD
+3 ) if you do not know how to use GitHub read the Wiki, or ask XD

 ![DOH](https://github.com/BlueTeo91/RS_2GSimulator/blob/master/homer.jpeg)